cop3503-ufl/coordinate/README.md

 ## Setup

 Ready to dive in?
-[Check out this page on how to setup Coordinate for yourself!](docs/setup.md)
+Check out our docs at: https://coordinate.cbrxyz.com!

 ## License